General

 (ii) The absolute date of receipt of funds in foreign currency and its rupee currency equivalent,

-(iii) Name and address of the Authorized Dealer through whom the funds have been received by the company, and
+(iii) Name and address of the Authorised Dealer through whom the company has received the funds, and

 (iv) Details of the necessary Government approval for the receipt of such foreign investment, if any.